sledorze/HaxeManual/md/manual/cr-dce.md

-* -dce std: Only classes in the haxe standard library are affected by DCE.
+* -dce std: Only classes in the Haxe Standard Library are affected by DCE.
 This is the default setting on all targets but Javascript.
 * -dce no: No DCE is performed.
 * -dce full: All classes are affected by DCE.
 This is the default setting when targeting Javascript.